donnay/perpetual-sparrow/src/pages/MasterSuiteManual.md

 ## Guest Suite Manual

 Welcome to the Kevin's Place.
-We are so happy to have you.
+I am so happy to have you.
 You’ll find some helpful information below for your stay and please don’t hesitate to contact us at any time if anything is unclear…

 ### Address:
    Suite 2108
    602 Citadel Parade,
-   Vancouver, BC
+   Vancouver, BC V6B 1X2

 ### Check-in / Check-out
    Check in time is 3pm.